 WordPress

 Because WordPress is so popular and dominant in its field, it is the default choice for most users.
 Indeed, the pros of using WordPress are quite impressive.
-They breakdown into four major areas:
+They break down into four major areas:

 - SEO.
 WordPress supports plugins that can infuse your site with advanced SEO features and customization, helping you connect with your customers.

-However, while WordPress has many advantages and is wildly popular, choosing it for your business comes with some disadvantages.
+However, while WordPress has many advantages and is widely popular, choosing it for your business comes with some disadvantages.
 There are three big ones you should be aware of before selecting WordPress vs. Squarespace for your business website:

 Squarespace

-But, Squarespace is not a perfect service.
+But Squarespace is not a perfect service.
 It has some drawbacks in areas where WordPress excels.
 Three of those drawbacks can directly impact your business:

 - Relatively inflexible.
 Compared to WordPress, Squarespace is much less flexible and offers fewer options for customizing templates.
 Your site may end up looking like everyone else’s because you all share the same templates.
 Similarly, because Squarespace doesn’t allow you access to its code, advanced customization is often not possible.